C U Soon: Production

-In June 2020, Mahesh Narayanan announced that his next venture would be en experimental one, starring Fahadh Faasil in a lead role.
+In June 2020, Mahesh Narayanan announced that his next venture would be an experimental one, starring Fahadh Faasil in a lead role.
 Mahesh described the film as a small exercise using an iPhone rather than a feature film.
-It was also revealed that the film would be about 60–65 minutes (the final release time amounted to 1h 38min) in length, and shot in Faasil's flat.
+It was also revealed that the film would be about 60–65 minutes (the final release time amounted to 1 hour 38minutes) in length and shot in Fahadh's flat.
 Although the film got approval from the Film Employees Federation of Kerala (FEFKA), the Kerala Film Producers Association (KFPA) was opposed to the shoot with regards to the disruptions caused by the COVID-19 pandemic.
 Despite this, filming was successfully completed on 21 August.

 Release

 C U Soon was released on Amazon Prime Video on 1 September 2020.